la2050/archive/_projects/2015/urban-futures-lab-reimagining-las-civic-and-creative-capital.md

   experts, cultural planners and Fellows—that designs and implements long-term, place-based, art, media, education, and civic engagement projects that advance social change.
-'In one to three sentences, please describe your proposal.': >- Urban Futures Lab is a multi-year fellowship training, mentorship and employment program for young adults (18-26) from low-income communities of color in LA.
-Fellows are trained as interdisciplinary creative community problem solvers and future civic leaders as they work on projects to strengthen LA neighborhoods.
-Fellows develop career and community-building skills and networks through projects addressing arts, culture and equitable development, community health, and neighborhood identity.
 Where will you be working?:
   - Central LA
   - East LA